CushlaJMetcalfe/CSSE7030-UQ-MastersBioinformatics-PythonScript/README.md

-This is the final assignment for CSSE7030 Introduction to Software Engineering
+Final assignment for CSSE7030 Introduction to Software Engineering

 The script runs a Farm Game.
 The code structure is organized with separate classes for different views.